Skandinaviska Enskilda Banken AB publ Sells 6,400 Shares of Ameren Co. (NYSE:AEE)

-Skandinaviska Enskilda Banken AB publ trimmed its position in shares of Ameren Co.
-(NYSE:AEE) by 61.5% during the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 4,000 shares of the utilities provider’s stock after selling 6,400 shares during the period.
-Skandinaviska Enskilda Banken AB publ’s holdings in Ameren were worth $312,000 at the end of the most recent quarter.
+Skandinaviska Enskilda Banken AB publ trimmed its position in Ameren Co.
+(NYSE:AEE) by 61.5% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 4,000 shares of the utilities provider’s stock after selling 6,400 shares during the quarter.
+Skandinaviska Enskilda Banken AB publ’s holdings in Ameren were worth $312,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also recently modified their holdings of the stock.
-BlackRock Inc. grew its stake in shares of Ameren by 9.8% in the 4th quarter.
-BlackRock Inc. now owns 18,906,031 shares of the utilities provider’s stock valued at $1,475,805,000 after purchasing an additional 1,692,185 shares during the period.
-Assenagon Asset Management S.A. bought a new stake in shares of Ameren in the 4th quarter valued at $81,456,000.
-Massachusetts Financial Services Co.
-MA boosted its stake in shares of Ameren by 23,929.2% during the 3rd quarter.
-Massachusetts Financial Services Co.
-MA now owns 1,014,993 shares of the utilities provider’s stock worth $80,265,000 after buying an additional 1,010,769 shares during the last quarter.
-Ceredex Value Advisors LLC acquired a new stake in Ameren during the fourth quarter worth approximately $46,290,000.
-Finally, JPMorgan Chase & Co. increased its holdings in shares of Ameren by 90.0% during the third quarter.
-JPMorgan Chase & Co. now owns 1,117,245 shares of the utilities provider’s stock worth $88,285,000 after purchasing an additional 529,345 shares during the period.
-Hedge funds and other institutional investors own 75.46% of the company’s stock.
+Other large investors have also recently made changes to their positions in the company.
+ShoreHaven Wealth Partners LLC bought a new position in Ameren in the fourth quarter valued at approximately $31,000.
+Chiron Capital Management LLC bought a new position in Ameren in the third quarter valued at approximately $32,000.
+Norway Savings Bank bought a new position in Ameren in the fourth quarter valued at approximately $35,000.
+Asset Dedication LLC bought a new position in Ameren in the fourth quarter valued at approximately $43,000.
+Finally, Eudaimonia Partners LLC increased its stake in Ameren by 646.3% in the third quarter.
+Eudaimonia Partners LLC now owns 3,000 shares of the utilities provider’s stock valued at $49,000 after acquiring an additional 2,598 shares during the last quarter.
+75.46% of the stock is currently owned by institutional investors and hedge funds.

-Separately, Morgan Stanley lowered their target price on shares of Ameren from $79.00 to $78.00 and set an “equal weight” rating on the stock in a report on Thursday, February 25th.
-Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $86.00.

-Ameren (NYSE:AEE) last issued its earnings results on Wednesday, February 17th.
-The utilities provider reported $0.46 earnings per share for the quarter, beating analysts’ consensus estimates of $0.42 by $0.04.
-Ameren had a net margin of 14.70% and a return on equity of 10.17%.
-The firm had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.37 billion.
-During the same quarter last year, the business posted $0.38 earnings per share.
-On average, analysts expect that Ameren Co. will post 3.46 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, March 31st.
-Shareholders of record on Wednesday, March 10th will be given a $0.65 dividend.
-The ex-dividend date is Tuesday, March 9th.
-This represents a $2.60 dividend on an annualized basis and a yield of 3.31%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 31st.
+Stockholders of record on Wednesday, March 10th will be issued a dividend of $0.65 per share.
+This represents a $2.60 dividend on an annualized basis and a dividend yield of 3.31%.
+The ex-dividend date of this dividend is Tuesday, March 9th.
 This is a positive change from Ameren’s previous quarterly dividend of $0.52.
-Ameren’s dividend payout ratio (DPR) is currently 65.67%.
+Ameren’s payout ratio is 65.67%.

-In other news, SVP Mark C. Birk sold 2,000 shares of Ameren stock in a transaction on Thursday, March 11th.
-The shares were sold at an average price of $76.10, for a total transaction of $152,200.00.
+In related news, SVP Mark C. Birk sold 2,000 shares of the business’s stock in a transaction on Thursday, March 11th.
+The shares were sold at an average price of $76.10, for a total value of $152,200.00.
 Following the transaction, the senior vice president now owns 76,320 shares in the company, valued at $5,807,952.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CFO Michael L. Moehn sold 10,000 shares of Ameren stock in a transaction on Thursday, March 11th.
-The stock was sold at an average price of $76.10, for a total transaction of $761,000.00.
-Following the transaction, the chief financial officer now owns 146,611 shares in the company, valued at approximately $11,157,097.10.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, CFO Michael L. Moehn sold 10,000 shares of the business’s stock in a transaction on Thursday, March 11th.
+The shares were sold at an average price of $76.10, for a total transaction of $761,000.00.
+Following the completion of the transaction, the chief financial officer now owns 146,611 shares in the company, valued at approximately $11,157,097.10.
 The disclosure for this sale can be found here.
-Company insiders own 0.51% of the company’s stock.
+0.51% of the stock is currently owned by insiders.

+Separately, Morgan Stanley cut their target price on shares of Ameren from $79.00 to $78.00 and set an “equal weight” rating on the stock in a research report on Thursday, February 25th.
+Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+Ameren currently has a consensus rating of “Buy” and a consensus price target of $86.00.

 Ameren Company Profile